guitarrapc/githubactions-lab/README.md

 **Matrix includes/excludes**

-Ise `include` to expand existing matrix, and use `exclude` to remove matrix combinations.
+Use `include` to expand existing matrix, and use `exclude` to remove matrix combinations.
 Both are optional, and you can directly specify `include` without specifying base matrix.

 Following example shows `include` to define 3 matrix items, then `exclude` to remove one item from matrix.
 Result is 2 matrix jobs `apples` and `carrots`.